 Pseudoephedrine can be taken by mouth in many forms like tablets, syrup, and solution etc. Adults and children between 12 and 17 years old should take 60 mg 3-4 times daily while children between 6 and 11 years old should take 30 mg 3-4 times daily.

-In Hong Kong, Pseudoephedrine is an over-the-counter medicine and can be purchased without a prescription in a pharmacy by speaking with the pharmacist.
+In Hong Kong, Pseudoephedrine is an over-the-counter medicine which can be purchased without a prescription from any retail outlet in Hong Kong.
+This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Pseudoephedrine in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.